 a.
 This method can be used to collect water for agricultural use and irrigation.

 b.
-The water collected can be efficiently used for other productive and livelihood purposes.
+The water collected can be efficiently used for other products and livelihood purposes.

 c.
 This method of rainwater harvesting is environmentally compatible.

 d.
-It prevents the loss of freshwater to sea and oceans.
+It prevents the loss of freshwater to the sea and oceans.

 In rooftop rainwater harvesting; rainwater is collected directly from the rooftop of buildings.